bartificer/programming-by-stealth/docs/pbs87.md

 Hopefully the comments are sufficient to make the code self-documenting.

-One thing I do want to draw attention to though is the code for un-highlighting the previous value:
+One thing I do want to draw attention to though is the code for unhighlighting the previous value:

 ```javascript
 $('.fib_val.fib_val_current', $fibOut)